 SWI served as the Company's external advisor from July 1, 2003 until July 1, 2009.
-Effective July 1, 2009, the Advisory Agreement and the Cash Management Agreement with SWI was terminated.
-IOT's contractual advisor is now Prime, the sole member of which is Prime Income Asset Management, Inc., a Nevada corporation ("PIAMI"), which is owned 100% by Realty Advisors, LLC, a Nevada limited liability company, the sole member of which is Realty Advisors, Inc., a Nevada corporation, which is owned 100% by a Trust known as the May Trust.
-Prime's duties include but are not limited to locating, evaluating and recommending real estate and real estate-related investment opportunities.
-Prime also arranges, for IOT's benefit, debt and equity financing with third party lenders and investors.
-Prime also serves as advisor to ARL and TCI.
-As the contractual advisor, Prime is compensated by IOT under an Advisory Agreement that is more fully described in Part III, Item 10.
-"Directors, Executive Officers and Corporate Governance-The Advisor".
+Effective July 1, 2009 through April 30, 2011, the Company's contractual Advisor and Cash Manager was Prime Income Asset Management, LLC ("Prime").
+Effective April 30, 2011, Pillar, the sole member of which is Realty Advisors, LLC, a Nevada limited liability company, the sole member of which is Realty Advisors, Inc., a Nevada corporation, the sole owner of which is Realty Advisors Management, Inc., a Nevada corporation which is owned 100% by a Trust known as the May Trust, became the Company's external Advisor and Cash Manager.
+Pillar's duties include, but are not limited to, locating, evaluating and recommending real estate and real estate-related investment opportunities.
+Pillar also arranges, for IOT's benefit, debt and equity financing with third party lenders and investors.
+Pillar also serves as an Advisor and Cash Manager to ARL and TCI.
+As the contractual advisor, Pillar is compensated by IOT under an Advisory Agreement that is more fully described in Part III, Item 10.
+"Directors, Executive Officers and Corporate Governance - The Advisor".
 IOT has no employees.
-Employees of Prime render services to IOT in accordance with the terms of the Advisory Agreement.
+Employees of Pillar render services to IOT in accordance with the terms of the Advisory Agreement.